 This point is further illustrated by the two "ancient Persian" plates in the first book of the Entwurff.
-In the manuscript from 1712, Fischer included a depiction of the royal palace of Cyrus that he had drawn (Fig. 1), along with a lengthy textual description which drew on evidence from Greek and Latin authors as well as eyewitness accounts from travellers in order to support the architectural reconstruction.
+In the manuscript from 1712, Fischer included a depiction of the royal palace of Cyrus that he had drawn (Fig. 2), along with a lengthy textual description which drew on evidence from Greek and Latin authors as well as eyewitness accounts from travellers in order to support the architectural reconstruction.

-- 2 The Allgemeine Landcarte / Carte generale included in the first book of the Entwurff as early as 1712.
+- 3 - The Allgemeine Landkarte / Carte generale included in the first book of the Entwurff as early as 1712.
 Sammlung von Handschriften und alten Drucken, Cod.
-10791 HAN MAG, Österreichische Nationalbibliothek.
-Vienna. - 3 The new "Persepolitan" plate in the printed Entwurff from 1721.
+10791 HAN MAG, Österreichische Nationalbibliothek, Vienna. - Ein Theil von der Könige Burg zu Persepolis oder Tschehelminar / Une partie du Palais Roial à Persepolis, ou Tschehelminar, plate XVI of the manuscript Entwuff from 1712.
+Sammlung von Handschriften und alten Drucken, Cod.
+10791 HAN MAG, Österreichische Nationalbibliothek, Vienna. - The new "Persepolitan" plate in the printed Entwurff from 1721.
 Bildarchiv und Grafiksammlung, Cod.
 268697-C FID MAG, Österreichische Nationalbibliothek, Vienna.

 Likewise, Fischer did his best to incorporate architectural elements supported by travel reports in his Persepolitan fantasy.
 However, the architect gave the complex a markedly "orientalized" appearance by shaping the roof of many of its building as clusters of onion-shaped domes.
 This did not necessarily entail a pejorative view of the monuments on Fischer and/or his readers' part, if we follow Kunoth's hypothesis that the accounts of Persepolis had played a significant role in Fischer's original projects for the Palace of Schönbrunn.
-In fact, around 1712, Fischer viewed Chehelmenar (one of Persepolis's modern Persian names) as the royal palace of Cyrus.
+In fact, around 1712, Fischer viewed Chehelmenār as the royal palace of Cyrus.
 It may have seemed appropriate for Fischer to present the newly appointed emperor with a view of the marvellous palace of one of history's most highly regarded princes.